-Number of measures that have made progress: Eight
+Number of measures total: 15 Number of measures that have made progress: Nine

 Wild Fish Strategy

 Issue statement: Native wild fish and wild fish assemblages possess genetic diversity, life history traits, and resilience to adapt to adverse habitat conditions in a dynamic ecosystem.
 In the past, reintroductions of wild fish helped rebuild extirpated populations, and this practice may continue in the future.
 Artificial production is an important mitigation tool used in the Program, but artificial production activities must be structured to protect the genetic diversity of native wild fish so that they retain the ability to adapt to a variety of perturbations and conditions throughout their varied life stages.